u0953009/11/README.md

    - Training configuration
      - Train - the number of images to train the model
      - Valid - the number of images to validate the model
-     - test  - the number of images to test the model
+     - Test  - the number of images to test the model
-     - input shape - the input shape of the model
+     - Input shape - the input shape of the model
    - The train data was augmented with factors shown below; factors are applied randomly in each epoch.
 	 <p align="center">
 	 <img src="https://github.com/u0953009/images/blob/master/bcgray/augmentation.png" "width="282" height="152">